It’s my parents’ 27th anniversary and our car’s 2nd! Haha! Yes, I had to include that since it’s always going to be a part of their celebration now.

 or, the tragedy of the commoner

-The professional portfolio and CV of Eloise Grills: writer, illustrator, photographer and comics artist
+The professional portfolio of Eloise Grills: writer, editor and comics artist

 Photography.
 Travel.
 Inspiration.